-During the year, an outbreak of a new strain of coronavirus (Covid-19) resulted in a major global health crisis which, at the date of the completion of the financial statements, continues to have impacts on the health, safety and economy worldwide.
+On March 11, 2020, an outbreak of a new strain of coronavirus (Covid-19) resulted in a major global health crisis which, at the date of the completion of the financial statements, continues to have impacts on the health, safety and economy worldwide.
 While these events are likely to cause significant changes to service delivery, management has determined that there is no material uncertainty that casts doubt on the entity's ability to continue as a going concern.